Trump administration claims it will ‘dictate’ policy to Venezuela

 But the question of who is in charge in Venezuela remains a volatile one.

-Before dawn on Saturday, the Trump administration launched a military offensive in Venezuela to capture and remove President Maduro and his wife Cilia Flores, describing the couple’s abduction as a law enforcement operation.
+Before dawn on Saturday, the Trump administration launched a military offensive in Venezuela to capture and remove President Maduro and his wife, Cilia Flores, describing the couple’s abduction as a law enforcement operation.

 Maduro and Flores have since been transported to New York City, where they face charges that they oversaw the shipment of “tons of cocaine into the United States”.